xlab-uiuc/ctest4j/Example.md

 For a project that uses JUnit5 or TestNG, add `ctest4j-junit5` or `ctest4j-testng` dependency instead.

 ## Instrument the Configuration APIs
-Ctest4J provides an automatic instrumentation for configuration APIs to enable configuration testing.
+Ctest4J provides an automatic instrumentation for configuration APIs to enable configuration testing.\
 Follow the [instrumentation guidance](Instrumentation.md) to automatically instrument the configuration APIs.
+(Not recommend for now)\

-User can also manually instrument the configuration APIs by adding the following code to the configuration APIs:
+User can manually instrument the configuration APIs by adding the following code to the configuration APIs:
 ### Add ctest-runner configuration tracker to the Configuration getter methods
+The Configuration class of `Hadoop Common` is located at `hadoop-common-project/hadoop-common/src/main/java/org/apache/hadoop/conf/Configuration.java`.\
-To track the usage of configuration parameters, add the `ConfigTracker.markParamAsUsed(paramName)` to the getter methods.
+To track the usage of configuration parameters, add the `ConfigTracker.markParamAsUsed(paramName)` to the getter methods of the Configuration class.
 ```java
    public String get(String name, String defaultValue) {
 +    ConfigTracker.markParamAsUsed(name);